+Unlike intracranial epidermoid cysts, which are almost always congenital in origin, most of spinal epidermoid cysts are acquired.
 Although present since birth, congenital epidermoid tumours often do not present until the second to fourth decade of life 5.
 Males are more commonly affected than females.

 Epidermoid cysts are commonly associated with spinal malformations such as spina bifida and hemivertebrae 8,9.

 Spinal epidermoid cysts may asymptomatic and discovered incidentally.
 If symptomatic, motor disturbances, pain, sensory disturbances, and bowel or bladder dysfunction may be present 3.